bbroecker/p2_continuous-control/README.md

 $ ipython3 notebook
 ```
 Chose `A2C_Continuous_Control.ipynb` or `DDPG_Continuous_Control.ipynb` to test the A2C or DDPG implementations, respectively.
-Follow the instruction in notebooks, to train your own agent or test the best performing weights.
+Follow the instruction in the notebooks to train your own agent or test the best performing weights.

 ### Report